artsy/README/playbooks/rename-master-to-main.md

 ![screen shot branch settings](https://user-images.githubusercontent.com/15628617/120303879-8d535680-c2cf-11eb-890c-a2ef4ac665ae.png)

 Now every team member needs to update their local default branch.
+This is what you can see on GitHub once the master branch is renamed.
+You can copy the commands from the section [Team Duties after rename](#team-duties-after-rename) below.
 ![update local default branch](https://user-images.githubusercontent.com/15628617/120304648-431ea500-c2d0-11eb-82e7-a1431de19b93.png)

-### Team Duties after that
+### Team Duties after rename
 The complicated way:

 ```bash